Skip to main content

 The identification of the parties must include the full legal names and addresses of both the landlord and the tenant, together with the full address of the rental property.
 The notice should reference the specific tenancy agreement, including its date and type (assured shorthold tenancy, commercial lease, or other).

 The rent arrears details must clearly state the monthly rent due under the tenancy agreement, the total amount of rent currently outstanding, the period covered by the arrears, and the original due date of the first missed payment.
-This level of detail ensures the tenant can verify the claim and reduces the risk of disputes.
+This level of detail confirms the tenant can verify the claim and reduces the risk of disputes.

 The interest calculation, if applicable, must comply with the relevant legislation.
 For assured shorthold tenancies, the Tenant Fees Act 2019 limits interest to a rate not exceeding 3% above the Bank of England base rate, applicable only when rent is more than 14 days overdue.
 For commercial leases, the Late Payment of Commercial Debts (Interest) Act 1998 permits statutory interest at 8% above the base rate.
 The notice should state the rate applied and the amount of interest accrued.